Sirze01/feup-tacs-devOps/docs/Domain_analysis_and_Modelling_language_design.md

 2. Pipeline: *UniqueTaskNames* - Tasks inside a pipeline must have unique names.

-3. CronTrigger: *PositiveDuration* - The duration of a cron trigger must be positive, which means either hours, minutes or seconds must be greater than zero.
+3. CronTrigger: *PositiveDuration* - The duration of a cron trigger must be positive, which means either hours, minutes, or seconds must be greater than zero.